How to Replace String in File (Shell Script)

 How to open Linux files from Windows

 Opening a Linux file on Windows is basically not possible; however, you can do it using software like DiskInternals Linux Reader.
 Linux Reader is an intelligent software tool that searches a Windows PC to discover and display all the Linux partitions on that PC.
+It works with different file systems (Ext2/3/4, ReiserFS, Reiser4, HFS, HFS+, FAT, exFAT, NTFS, ReFS, UFS2, RomFS(reader), ZFS (preview only*), XFS (preview only*), Hikvision NAS and DVR (preview only*)).
 It has an intuitive and features an easy-to-use interface.
-This software is available for free and works with no algorithm.
+This software is available for free.